StarpTech/judge-framework/README.md

 ### Message order

-Message order mustn't be guaranteed we are only interested in messages which increase the current state of a vote card and can ignore all other messages.
+Message order mustn't be guaranteed we are only interested in messages which increase the current state of a card 0-6.